kimai/kimai/README.md

 Looking for more information about using Kimai?
 Check out our more detailed [documentation](var/docs/).

-Check our roadmap for future development by viewing the [Milestones](milestones/) sections, current work is organized in the [Projects](projects/) planning boards.
+You can see our development roadmap for the future in the [Milestones](milestones/) sections, current work is organized in the [Project](projects/) planning boards.
-The roadmap is open for changes and input from the community, please [sent us](issues/) your ideas and questions.
+Our roadmap is open for changes and input from the community, please [sent us](issues/) your ideas and questions.

 ## Installation